FairwindsOps/charts/stable/vpa/README.md

 ### MutatingWebhookconfiguration

 Previously, the webhook creation was handled by the admission controller itself.
-This had the downside, that Helm is not in control of the resource and therefore required the cleanupOnDelete job.
+This had the downside that Helm is not in control of the resource and therefore required the cleanupOnDelete job.

 This version disables the *selfRegistration* by the admission controller and creates the MutatingWebhookconfiguration using Helm.